10 PYO cookie palette ideas. Which is the winner? Curious? Watch video!

 Image of using skittles for a palette

-2. M&Ms are easy, fast, and no cleanup too.
+2. M&Ms are easy, fast, and no cleanup as well.
 Just flood your cookie and place the candies in the wet flood icing.
 Let them dry.
 Done.
 Note the green, brown, and orange color bled as well after 2 days.

 Using M&Ms for a cookie palette

 3. Airbrushing royal icing dots is easy, and pretty fast, but has some cleanup.
 Pipe royal icing dots, let dry overnight, and airbrush them the next day.
-Another method is placing them in a dehydrator (like this one-scroll halfway down that page) for an hour and let set for 4 hours to make sure they are dry.
+Another method is placing them in a dehydrator (like this one-scroll halfway down that page for my favorite) for an hour and let set for 4 hours to make sure they are dry.

 4. Another easy way for your PYO cookie palette with airbrushing is simply using a stencil with circles.
 This is much faster than airbrushing piped dots.
 Fast.
 Some cleanup.